near/pagoda-console/frontend/components/lib/Table/README.md

 ## Clickable Cells

 Sometimes it makes sense for individual cells to be clickable.
-You can apply the `clickable` prop to a `Cell`:
+You can apply the `clickable` and `disabled` props to a `Cell`:

 ```tsx
 ...